Which city have you been to in Germany?

-For more on what you can explore in these 2 neighbourhoods as well is the Venetian side of Leipzig, read more about it underneath “Leipzig New Lakeland”.
+For more on what you can explore in these 2 neighborhoods as well as the Venetian side of Leipzig, read more about it underneath “Leipzig New Lakeland”.

 Here are my recommendations of where to party, dine and meet locals in Connewitz and Südvorstadt:

-- Gaststätte Kollektiv – restaurant where you can experience the real East German Flair
+- Gaststätte Kollektiv – a restaurant where you can experience the real East German Flair

 - Killi Willy – traditional Irish Pub

 - Distillery – oldest electronic music club in Germany

 My recommendation when it comes to shot’s: order a ‘”Gisela”.

 3. Leipzig New Lakeland (Neuseenland) – The Venetian side of Leipzig